ericthayer/ethayer-design/content/DMNS/_index.md

 page = "/dmns"
-title = "Denver Museum of Nature and Science" headline = "Denver Museum of Nature & Science" subheader = "Front-end development and style guide for the Denver Museum of Nature and Science"
+title = "Denver Museum of Nature and Science" headline = "Denver Museum of Nature & Science" subtitle = "Front-end development and style guide for the Denver Museum of Nature and Science"

 projectPreviewImage = "images/content-img/16x9/img-16x9-DMNS.webp"
 projectName = "Denver Museum of Nature and Science"